 Flit Lit in the Sweet Sunny South

-Tom Rankin reviews Chuck Thompson's new book Better off Without 'Em: A Northern Manifesto for Southern Secession (Simon and Shuster, 2012).
+Tom Rankin reviews Chuck Thompson's new book Better off Without 'Em: A Northern Manifesto for Southern Secession (New York: Simon and Schuster, 2012).

 When I saw a note about Chuck Thompson's new book, Better Off Without 'Em: A Northern Manisfesto for Southern Secession, I had to take a look.
 From the title alone I thought it might be the proverbial train wreck of colliding stereotypes, but like most passersby of an accident I had to stare at least a little.
 A writer of "travel memoirs," Thompson seems to have arrived in the South with much of his opinion fixed, many of his storylines nearly set in stone.
 I've been amused in recent years with the increasingly terse genre categories of writing: Chick Lit, Grunge Lit, or speaking of the American South, Grit Lit.
 I have to admit deep suspicion of easy taxonomy.
 But after reading Thompson, I'd like to offer a new genre: Flit Lit.